 Jonathan Lasker since the 1980s in light of the increasingly conceptual turn in art has engaged with the possibilities of painting, developing the abstract formal idiom that has come to characterise his oeuvre.
 Resisting movements such as Lyrical Abstraction, Field Painting, or Minimalism of the 1970s, right from the beginning of his career, Lasker found himself confronted with the problem of pictorial invention and subsequently devised a self-referential system using a vocabulary of sign-like shapes and colours which the artist in his paintings draws upon, repeats, and reformulates.
 The formal language of the paintings is abstract and the visual means range from simple line drawings to thick paste-like applications of paint.
-Often a figurative form is superimposed onto a background consisting of abstract patterns.
-Lasker’s compositions thus challenge the traditional perception of the relationship between fore- and background; between figure, ground, and line.
-As of 1986, in a reversal of "Action Painting" as the prevailing mode of abstract painting, Lasker began to draft his compositions in small formats and with great attention to detail, to then subsequently reproduce them with great precision in his large scale paintings.
+Often a biomorphic or gestural form is superimposed onto a background consisting of abstract patterns.
+Lasker¹s compositions challenge the traditional perception of the relationship between fore- and background; between figure, ground, and line.
+As of 1986, in a reversal of "Action Painting" as the prevailing mode of abstract painting, Lasker began to draft his compositions in small formats and with great attention to detail, to then closely reenact them in his large scale paintings.
 This process has enabled him to better compose the resultant "picture", which is the aim of his work rather than the existential "act of painting."
 It corresponds to Lasker's intent to make abstract images with pictorial references, which encourage the viewer to understand how a picture is formed in his or her mind.